flutter/website/src/get-started/flutter-for/ios-devs.md

 ## Navigation

-### How do I navigate between pages?
+### Navigating between pages

-In iOS, to travel between view controllers, you can use a `UINavigationController` that manages the stack of view controllers to display.
+In UIKit, to travel between view controllers, you can use a `UINavigationController` that manages the stack of view controllers to display.